AI for Project Managers

 Task 5.
 Create a Project Charter Draft

 The most time-consuming part of writing a project charter is translating a vague brief into specific, agreed language.
 AI creates the first draft in under two minutes.
-You then edit it with your team, which is faster than creating from a blank page.
+Then use the free Project Charter Workbook to refine it with your team, which is faster than creating from a blank page.

 The rule that makes AI useful: Specific prompts produce usable output.
 Vague prompts produce generic output that needs to be rewritten anyway.
 Give AI the facts, the format, and the tone.
 It handles the writing.
 You handle the judgment calls that require human context.

-The 24-prompt AI library in the free tools section covers these five tasks plus nineteen more, including change request drafts, risk escalation emails, team update templates, and meeting agenda builders.
-Subscribe at the homepage to access it with your free tools package.
+The free AI Prompt Library on this site has 24 ready-to-use prompts covering these five tasks plus nineteen more, including change request drafts, risk escalation emails, team update templates, and meeting agenda builders.
+Subscribe to access it immediately.

 Free Project Management Tools